marexandre/goGitHubStats/README.md

-goGitHubStatus
+goGitHubStats
 ==============

-App to show your GitHub status
+App to check your GitHub stats